github/vscode-codeql/docs/node-version.md

 - `extensions/ql-vscode/.nvmrc` - this will enable nvm to automatically switch to the correct node version when you're in the project folder
 - `extensions/ql-vscode/package-lock.json` - the "engines.node: '[VERSION]'" setting
 - `extensions/ql-vscode/package.json` - the "engines.node: '[VERSION]'" setting

+## Node.js version used in tests

+Unit tests will use whatever version of Node.js is installed locally.
+In CI this will be the version specified in the workflow.

+Integration tests download a copy of VS Code and then will use whatever version of Node.js is provided by VS Code.
+Our integration tests are currently pinned to an older version of VS Code.
+See [VS Code version used in tests](./vscode-version.md#vs-code-version-used-in-tests) for more information.